kevinfengcs88/nvim/README.md

 - flash.nvim
     - Make `:noh` automatic after `/` searching with flash.nvim
 - Investigate rainbow delimiters behavior (is it just highlight groups happening in the wrong order?)
+- diagflow only works on LSP updates, fix this

 ## Plugins to test
 ### High priority